 Today, we’re going to jump in a little further than your average dictionary or thesaurus.
 Obviously, as business professionals, we are far less worried about the medical definition of noncompliance and much more concerned about how it relates to the business world.

-Today’s business owners have a wide array of concerns, not the least of which is turning a profit in what can be a volatile economy.
-However, financial success is of little consequence if the government compels you to dissolve your company for failing to comply with legal requirements.
+Today’s business owners have a wide array of concerns, the most primary concern is turning a profit and remaining successful.
+However, financial success is of little consequence if a government entity dissolves your company because you did not meet the legal requirements.

-Employers who neglect to pay workers appropriate wages may risk violating compliance with their states.
-Along with ensuring that employees receive a fair wage for every hour they work, many businesses are required to pay a higher price for overtime hours.
-Failure to adhere to all wage-compliance laws can result in audits and fees among other consequences for the business in question.
+Employers who neglect to pay workers appropriate wages may risk violating compliance with their states’ minimum wage laws (not to mention federal wage laws).
+Along with ensuring that employees receive fair payment for every hour they work, many businesses are required to pay a higher price for overtime hours.
+Additionally, some employers may need to offer health insurance to their employees.
+Failure to adhere to all wage-compliance laws can result in audits and fees for the business in question.

 Example: The Department of Labor’s Wage and Hour Division (WHD) recently obtained a consent judgment of nearly $1 million to secure the payment of back wages from Manna, a restaurant chain operating in New York.

 Asking inappropriate questions or engaging in improper conduct and discrimination during a job interview can leave companies vulnerable.
 For example, candidates who are asked how old they are may opt to sue for age discrimination if they don’t get the job.
 Following all hiring-compliance guidelines is the best way to avoid unpleasant legal action in the future.

 Example: Businesses found to have discriminated against an applicant’s protected class (e.g., religion, national origin, sex, etc.) can expect to pay up to $300,000 in compensatory and punitive damages, depending on the size of the offending company.